Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 • What do you plan to do about it?
 Demonstrate that you’re applying for your chosen course because you want to help solve the problems that you see.
 Convince the admissions board that you’re the person for the course by writing about your desire to be an agent of change!

 To enhance your work experience personal statement, reach out to people who’ve been where you want to be.
-University students and practising staff are the perfect individuals you can approach.
+University students and professionals working in your dream career are great individuals to approach.

 Set appointments with them and ask them about their experience.
 What is it like to be in their position?
 What are the challenges that they see?
-What are they doing to improve their field of study?
+How are they working to improve their field of study?

 Best of all, solicit advice on how to write your work experience personal statement.
 What skills do the admissions boards search for?

-Then go back to your personal statement and write about your new connections.
-Mention how their insights and advice shed greater light on how your work experience will help you succeed in your course.
+Then go back to your personal statement with the newfound knowledge.
+You can mention how their insights and advice shed greater light on how your work experience will help you succeed in your course, but be careful not to namedrop for the sake of it!

 Read Up On The Current Situation Of Your Chosen Field